Reecesu/LING-7800-Sentential-Neighbors/README.md

 ## Data

-Contains a README with information regarding The Penn Discourse Treebank (PDTB).
-Follow data pre-processing steps in main.ipynb to convert piped files to csv format, and place `pdtb2.csv` in `/data` in order to reproduce our results.
+Contains a README file with information regarding The Penn Discourse Treebank (PDTB).
+Follow data pre-processing steps in `main.ipynb` to convert piped files to csv format, and place `pdtb2.csv` in `/data` to reproduce our results.

 ## Notebooks